The internet and social media are so powerful.

 The issue is: not all resources in the virtual world are self-explanatory to the Muslim reverts.
 Or to put it bluntly: the contents on the internet that are conveniently tailored for most reverts are far from sufficient, especially ones that address current issues within their community.

 As for the existing sites, reverts like you may face several challenges in exploring and digesting the contents published, be they in writing or in digital video form.
 This is because the contents might use religious terminologies that you are not familiar with before this.
-Some people are even fond of quoting the original, ancient and classical words without adequately elaborating them, expecting the modern readers to already be accustomed to them.
+Some people are even fond of quoting the original, ancient and classical words without adequately elaborating them, expecting modern readers to already be accustomed to them.

 2. The Whys